amirhosseinzlf/SMARLA/README.md

 2. Download the Dataset of the replication package
 3. Update the path to the dataset in the scripts
 4. Update the path for storing the results if needed
-5. To build the safety monitoring model on Mountain-Car: open `SMARLA_MountainCar.ipynb` and run the code.
-Similarly for Cart-Pole `SMARLA_CartPole.ipynb`
+5. To build the safety monitoring model: open `SMARLA_{Case Study Name}.ipynb` and run the code.
 6. To generate the final results open `RQ_{Case Study Name}.ipynb` and run the notebook step by step.